 Rebecca Mace-Hewett is the Customer Service Manager for Mycronic UK & Ireland.
 Rebecca uses the best technology and a pioneering customer focus to ensure the best levels of responsiveness and support.

 Ron Sangster has 40 years’ experience in the torque measurement and calibration industries.
 Before setting up AWS Ltd 20 years ago, he worked for companies in the field, gaining them international recognition.
 He’s designed solutions to torque problems in numerous industries, including oil and gas, nuclear, defence, aerospace, medical, automotive, fastener, and accredited laboratories.
 He’s been the design consultant to NPL for the UK’s National Torque Calibration Machine, is chairman of two BSI torque technical committees, and a member of several others.
 He’s co-authored and presented torque standards papers at world IMEKO conferences, and in National Measurement and Quality seminars.

-Peter Swanson is Managing Director of Intertronics, a supplier of adhesives, coatings, sealants and equipment for manufacturing and technology applications.
-He founded the company in 1979, and has vast experience in assisting manufacturers to achieve productivity enhancement and performance improvement through the selection of adhesive materials and equipment.
+Peter is Managing Director of Intertronics, a supplier of adhesives, coatings, sealants and equipment for manufacturing and technology applications.
+He founded the company in 1979 and has extensive experience in assisting manufacturers to achieve productivity enhancement and performance improvement through the selection of adhesive materials and equipment.
 Outside of the office, Peter is a Visiting Fellow at Cranfield University School of Management, mentoring small businesses to help them achieve growth.